Dangerous dogs ::

 Cane corso

-Tosa Inu dangerous breed
+Japanese tosa dangerous breed

 Wolf-dog hybrids (canid hybrid)

 Many U.S. states regulate the breeding and ownership of wolf hybrids, a canid hybrid resulting from the mating of a wolf and a dog.
 This crossbreed also has a deadly track record.
-According to the same government study, wolf hybrids accounted for 14 deaths between 1979 and 1998.6 The death count may much be higher too; owners of wolf hybrids often mislabel their dogs as a husky or malamute-mix to evade detection, as was attempted after the mauling death of Kyle Holland.
+According to the same government study, wolf hybrids accounted for 14 deaths between 1979 and 1998.6 The death count may much be higher too; owners of wolf-dog hybrids often mislabel their dogs as a husky or malamute-mix to evade detection, as was attempted after the mauling death of Kyle Holland.

 Wolf-dog hybrid canid hybrid